 - payments to a surrogate are NOT illegal but insofar as they are above reasonable expenses, they have to be authorised by the court in any parental order application

-The future for surrogacy law in this county is bright.
+The future for surrogacy law in this country is bright.
 Parental Order applications have increased by almost 90% over the last five years according to the CAFCASS national database which records the number of Parental Order applications received by the courts in England and Wales.
 Surrogacy is on the agenda for reform with the Law Commission.
 A remedial order is going through Parliament to allow a sole applicant to apply for a parental order (at the moment only couples can apply).
 In March 2018, the Department of Health published its Surrogacy Pathway giving much needed guidance to those considering a surrogacy journey in England and Wales.
 These developments are positive and show that surrogacy is now not only accepted but also valued.